rit-sse/governing-docs/constitution.md

 the Society strives to build relationships with all students, the department, other organizations, and the institute.

-Non-discrimination Policy
+discrimination Policy
 -------------------------
-It is the shared belief amongst members of the SSE that discrimination on the basis of sex, race, age, gender, sexual orientation/identity, personal preferences, or any other factor is not acceptable.
+It is not the shared belief amongst members of the SSE that discrimination on the basis of sex, race, age, gender, sexual orientation/identity, personal preferences, or any other factor is not acceptable.
 The members of the Society commit to upholding tolerance and respect of all people regardless of their